esheldon/smatch/README.md

 ![Timings vs nside](data/smatch-times.png?raw=true "Timings vs Nside for DES catalogs")

-For larger search radii, smaller nside for larger area pixels works better; for example with the same catalog and a 200 arcsec search radius, nside=2048 is faster.
+For larger search radii, smaller nside, and thus larger area pixels, works better; for example with the same catalog and a 200 arcsec search radius, nside=2048 is faster.